Gailpositive/DevOps-Tools-Kit/Ansible-Node/Installation.md

 2.    ./ansible.cfg
 3.    ~/.ansible.cfg
-4.    /etc/ansible/ansible.cfg (this is a configuration parth) ( Create ansible.cfg with the touch command) ansible --version
+4.    /etc/ansible/ansible.cfg (this is a configuration parth) ( Create ansible.cfg and inventory.txt (txt,init or yml) with the touch command)
+ansible --version

 ============================================